langzhang2000/langzhang2000.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 This is the homepage of Lang Zhang, a prospective CS PhD student at Virginia Tech advised by [Prof. Bo Ji](https://people.cs.vt.edu/boji/) in 2023 fall.
-My research interests include the evidence theory, multisource information fusion and quantum computing in machine learning.
-I have a particular interest in the application in machine learning with medical problems.
+My undergraduate research includes the evidence theory, multisource information fusion and quantum computing in machine learning.
+I have a particular interest in the application in machine learning with biomedical problems.